 Ballarat Line Upgrade

-- duplication of 18 kilometres of track between Deer Park west and Melton
+- duplicating 18 kilometres of track between Deer Park west and Melton

-- The rebuilt Rockbank Station, including new and longer platforms, a pedestrian overpass and a new car park with 350 spaces
+- rebuilding Rockbank Station, including new, longer platforms, a pedestrian overpass and a car park with 350 spaces

-- Bacchus Marsh Station upgrade including a new platform, pedestrian overpass and 100 new car park spaces
+- upgrading Bacchus Marsh Station including a new platform, pedestrian overpass and 100 new car park spaces

-- Ballan Station upgrade including a new platform, pedestrian overpass and a new car park on the southern side of the station
+- upgrading Ballan Station including a new platform, pedestrian overpass and a new car park on the southern side of the station

-- Wendouree Station upgrade including a new platform, pedestrian overpass and extra track
+- upgrading Wendouree Station including a new platform, pedestrian overpass and extra track

 - building a new stabling facility at Maddingley